onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 .. req::
     :id: R-96634
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF provider **MUST** describe scaling capabilities to manage scaling characteristics of the xNF.
+    The VNF or PNF providers **MUST** provide human readable documentation (not in the on-boarding package) to describe scaling capabilities to manage scaling characteristics of the VNF or PNF.

 Testing
 ^^^^^^^^^^